-If you had a managerial role before, or had your own business, or faced some tough situations in life (who has not faced any?), you should be able to name at least few tough calls you had to make.
-But remember, the exact situation is not the most important thing for the interviewers.
-Your attitude is.
+If you had a managerial role before, or if had your own business, or faced some tough situation in your life, you should be able to name at least few tough calls you had to make.
+Remember that it is your attitude that interests the people sitting in the hiring committee.

 What do they try to find out?

 - Did the decision somehow influence you in work?
-How did you handle it?
+How did you cope with making it?

-- Did you decide based on personal preferences, or based on what was best for the organization?
+- Did you decide according to your personal preferences, or the goals of the organization?

-When I was leading the financial department of an automotive company, I noticed that we struggled with cash flow, as well as with liquidity.
-I analyzed the situation and found out that operational manager had taken some bad decisions lately, or said in other words, he had not taken any decisions to adapt to the changing situation on the market.
-He was simply not doing his job well.
-I tried to talk to him and explain him the things, as he was a good friend of mine and we have been working together for a long time.
-But he blamed other people and did not admit any mistakes.
+When I was leading the financial department of an automotive company, I noticed that we struggled with cash flow, and liquidity.
+I analyzed the situation and found out that operational managers had taken bad decisions, or, said in other words, they had not taken any decisions to adapt to the changing situation on the market.
+They were simply not doing their job well.
+I tried to talk to them and explain them the things, as they were in a company for a long time, and we knew each other well.
+But they both blamed other people and did not admit making any mistakes.